hapi-server/server-nodejs/README.md

 <a name="About"></a>
 # 1 About

-The intended use for this server-side software is a data provider that wants to serve data through a [HAPI API](https://github.com/hapi-server/data-specification).
+The intended user for this server-side software is a data provider that wants to serve data through a [HAPI API](https://github.com/hapi-server/data-specification).
 To be able to serve data from a HAPI API from their server using this software, the data provider only needs

 1. [HAPI](https://github.com/hapi-server/data-specification) metadata, in one of a [variety of forms](#Metadata), for a collection of datasets and
-2. a command-line program that returns at least [headerless HAPI CSV](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#data-stream-content) for all parameters in the dataset over the full time range of available data.
-Optionally, the command line program can take inputs of a start and stop time, a list of one or more parameters to output, and an output format.
+2. a command-line program that returns at least a [headerless HAPI CSV stream](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#data-stream-content) for all parameters in the dataset over the full time range of available data.
+Optionally, the command line program can take inputs of a start and stop time, a list of one or more parameters to output, and a HAPI stream format.

 This software handles